AKSW/maven4data/docs/index.md

 ## Why not ...

 * **use a Workflow Engine?**
-There are just too many workflow engines out there, and tying builds to one of them significantly limits portability.
+There exist many workflow engines, and tying builds to one of them significantly limits portability.
 Conversely, every workflow engine is expected to be capable of running a shell script and thus invoke a Maven build.

 * **use a different build system rather than Maven?**